jkanyi-web/Vet-Clinic-DB/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.
+Install postgresQL
+Run the files
 ### Prerequisites

 In order to run this project you need:
+You need to have postgreSQL installed on your computer.

 <!--
 Example command: